Debts Between Family Members and Inheritance

 A debt owed to a decedent is not charged against the intestate share of any person except the debtor.
 If the debtor fails to survive the decedent, the debt is not taken into account in computing the intestate share of the debtor's descendants.

-A.R.S. § 14-2110Arizona's answer is straightforward.
+A.R.S. § 14-2110The answer is straightforward.
 The debt is only counted against the person who owes it.
 Other heirs are not affected.
-Their shares remain intact regardless of what a sibling or relative may have borrowed.
+Their shares remain intact regardless of outstanding debts a sibling or relative may have.

 What Happens When the Debtor Dies First

-If the person who owed the debt passes away before the decedent, the debt effectively disappears from the inheritance calculation.
+If the person who owed the debt passes away before the decedent, the debt disappears from the inheritance calculation.
 The debtor's children or other descendants are not penalized for an obligation their parent never repaid.

 For families dealing with informal loans between relatives, this statute draws a clear line.
 If you want debts to be accounted for differently, a written estate plan is the right way to address it.
-Relying on intestacy rules alone may not match your intentions.